Mehooz/VGSNet/code/README.md

     bash scripts/eval_recon_box_ae_chair.sh

-After running this script, the evaluation statistics reported in Table 1 of the paper will be stored at `../data/results/box_ae_chair/stats.txt`.
+Afer running this script, the evaluation statistics reported in Table 1 of the paper will be stored at `../data/results/box_ae_chair/stats.txt`.

 You can use `vis_box.ipynb` to visualize the box-shape reconstruction results.